d-e-s-o/cargo-http-registry/README.md

 Note that `cargo-http-registry` is not meant to be a `cargo` subcommand and cannot be used as such.

+Note furthermore that the registry is meant to be used in a trusted setting, such as on a single computer or local home network.
+The reason being that, by design, it does not have any authentication scheme present and no attempts of hardening the code have been undertaken.

 [cargo-config]: https://doc.rust-lang.org/cargo/reference/config.html
 [cargo-net-git-cli]: https://doc.rust-lang.org/cargo/reference/config.html#netgit-fetch-with-cli